tong-jin-nyu/learning-notes/database/medium-184-department-highest-salary.md

-# LeetCode Notes - SQL

-## 184 Department Highest Salary
+# 184 Department Highest Salary

+Medium

-Created on: 01/30/2021
+Created on: 1/30/2021

-Modified on: 03/22/2021
+Modified on: 6/25/2022

 ---

-### Difficulty

-Medium

-## Instructions

 The `Employee` table holds all employees.
 Every employee has an id, a salary, and ther is also a column for the department id.

 | Id | Name  | Salary | DepartmentId |
 | -- | ----- | ------ | ------------ |